 The title of your internet page content is arguably the most important factor in getting a click and a page view.
 The title is what shows up in searches, and it only takes a second for a searcher to make a decision on where to click when presented with multiple choices.

 A good resource is the Advanced Marketing Institute's Headline Analyzer.
-To use it you simply type in the headline you intend to use and select a category for the material from a drop down.
+Simply type in the headline you intend to use and select a category for the material from a drop down.
 The analyzer scores your ad based on various factors, including empathy.
 The idea is to try different headlines to get the highest score you can.
-Of course, real estate is a bit tricky, as it's not as easy to generate emotion or empathy when talking about title insurance.
+Of course, real estate is a bit tricky, as it's not as easy to generate emotion or empathy when talking about title insurance, but it can be a help.
 Here's how the site explains the scoring:

 A perfect score would be 100%, but that is rare unless your headline is less than five words.